Effective, Safe Results with Oral Testosterone in Men With Low-T

 The nine studies that compared oral testosterone to placebo had 606 patients and spanned from 1989-2019, while the eight studies of adverse effects had 849 patients.
 Most of the patients were adult males with diagnosed Low-T, said Miller.
 The analysis excluded women and transgender patients who were taking oral testosterone since these patients usually take several forms of testosterone.

 Two studies reported heightened incidences of adverse effects for both placebo and control groups, while five reported very low incidences of adverse effects for both groups.
-Miller said that was a result of different criteria for what was considered an adverse effect.
+Miller said that resulted from different criteria for what was considered an adverse effect.

 Another study of oral testosterone undecanoate (TU, Jatenzo) found it effective for men with low testosterone levels, with no evidence of liver damage.
 The conclusions were presented at ENDO 2021, the Endocrine Society’s annual meeting.